oit-ipbl/portal/README.md

 - The details of Team Exercise2 will be released on 8/17.
 - You have to develop the ROS+ImP program as a team from 8/18 to 9/3 for the final competition.
 - Please submit a poster introducing the game under development by 8/26 as an interim report.
 It will be exhibited at the Opening Ceremony (8/27).
 - Please submit the followings by 9/3 as a final report.
-You have to present and demonstrate the game on the team booth.
+You have to present and demonstrate the game on the team booth at the Final Competition(9/4).
   - youtube link (demo video)
   - game program
   - manual for the game